asdf-format/asdf/docs/asdf/developer_overview.rst

  - variant where that object contains a ._tag attribute that is a reference to
  - the corresponding Tag class.

-The loading process returnes a tree of these Tagged object instances.
-This tagged_tree is then returned to the ``af`` instance (still running the ``_open_asdf()`` method) this tree is  passed to to the ``_validate()`` method (This is the major reason that the tree isn't  directly converted to an object tree since jsonschema would not be able to use the  final object tree for validation, besides issues relate to the fact that things that don't validate may not be converable to the designated object.)
+The loading process returns a tree of these Tagged object instances.
+This tagged_tree is then returned to the ``af`` instance (still running the ``_open_asdf()`` method) this tree is  passed to to the ``_validate()`` method (This is the major reason that the tree isn't  directly converted to an object tree since jsonschema would not be able to use the  final object tree for validation, besides issues relate to the fact that things that don't validate may not be convertable to the designated object.)

 The validate machinery is a bit confusing since there are essentially two basic approaches to how validation is done.
 One type of validation is for validation